 You need to measure out the amount of underglaze you are mixing.
-A good way to measure out your underglazes colors would be to blend them in ratios, like 1 part of one color to 6 parts of another, 2 to 6, or 3 to 6, and so on.
-For example 1 teaspoon of red to 6 teaspoons of yellow.
+A good way to measure out your underglaze colors would be to blend them in ratios, like 1 part of one color to 6 parts of another, 2 to 6, or 3 to 6, and so on.
+For example, 1 teaspoon of red to 6 teaspoons of yellow.
 Or 1 gram of red to 6 grams of yellow which may create a cool shade of orange.
 You can also do 50-50 or 40-60 and so on.

 Measuring out the underglazes allows you to duplicate the unique color you just created.
-If you run out of a specific color while decorating, making another batch will be tricky if you didn’t measure the underglazes because you may not get the color to match the last batch.
+If you run out of a specific color while decorating, making another batch will be tricky if you don’t measure the underglazes because you may not get the color to match the last batch.